EU suggests visa-bans on Israeli settlers, following US example

 Narratives

-And the EU's wartime stigmatisation of Jewish settlers would represent a major blow to Israel's narrative on the war.
+And the EU's wartime stigmatisation of Jewish settlers would represent a major blow to Israel's narrative on the conflict.

 The sole cause of the 7 October attack was antisemitic indoctrination by Hamas and by the Muslim Brotherhood, an international group, Israel's EU and Nato ambassador Haim Regev told EUobserver in Brussels on 30 November.